Art is about communicating your thoughts. But is that enough?

 In that sense, the creator is burdened with a heavier mission than just producing original work by being truthful and communicating his/hers inner thoughts and obsessions.
 If this is all that artists ever did, then we would have been creating art for the sake of art.
 Art would have never been considered the cornerstone of our civilisation, as it now is by everyone.

 Our thoughts and our obsessions, when structured, become arguments.
 Our arguments are what we essentially try to communicate to the world.
 The means that we choose to do that is our art.
 Therefore where other creators can communicate more sufficiently through writing, others do so through painting, sculpting or photographing among others.
 Creators choose their art because they feel they can better communicate through this specific means.
 In that sense, a photographer cannot explain his argument in writing or by speaking about his photographs.
 If he did, he should have been a novelist, or a poet instead.

 These arguments, therefore, become the main elements of our work.
 Nevertheless, no matter how well we are able to communicate our arguments through the work we produce, this by itself is not enough for the receiver.
 We need to CONVINCE the validity of our arguments.

 Furthermore, these arguments must be interesting enough and at the same time present truth or even better a concern that the receiver has never thought about.
 Essentially, the receiver must not only be presented with a new concern or a new truth that opposes his/hers current beliefs and values but be convinced about their validity.

 Let's make this easier by using an example.

 Suppose I want to communicate to you the fact that I think you are a very smart person.
 I can use several arguments about how well you do in your life, about your achievements, education, love life and so on and so forth.

 But what an impact is this going to have on you?
-You'd probably think that I am a nice guy that thinks you are smart.
+You'd probably think that I am a nice guy who thinks you are smart.
 Duh?
-Of course you are smart, you knew that already.
+Of course, you are smart, you knew already.